OOP2018/threads-bankkeez/src/README.md

 ## 6. Analysis of Results

-Synchronized method seems to be the slowest while AtomicLong for total is the fastest.
+6.1 Synchronized method seems to be the slowest while AtomicLong for total is the fastest.

+6.2 In my opinion using Lock is the best way because you can lock thread at a time, it can also be develop into more complex lock in future.

 ## 7. Using Many Threads (optional)